stadelmanma/netl-ap-map-flow/examples/bulk-run-example.rst

 	                   sys_RAM=4.0, # Maximum amount of RAM to use **kwargs)

-Useful kwargs include:
+Useful kwargs and defaults are:
- * :code:`start_delay`: time to delay starting of the overall run
+ * :code:`start_delay=20.0`: time to delay starting of the overall run
- * :code:`spawn_delay`: minimum time between spawning of new processes
+ * :code:`spawn_delay=5.0`: minimum time between spawning of new processes
- * :code:`retest_delay`: time to wait between checking for completed processes
+ * :code:`retest_delay=5.0`: time to wait between checking for completed processes

 It is more convenient to use the process_input_tuples method to generate :code:`sim_inputs` than to specify a valid argument yourself.
 When running the simulations the program considers the available RAM first and if there is enough space will then check for an open CPU to start a simulation on.
 The RAM requirement is an estimation based on the size of the map, the code will only seek to use 90% of the supplied value because the LCL model carries a small fraction of additional overhead which can not be predicted.
 The program is not guaranteed to run simulations sequentially with respect to the sim_inputs list.
 If the next map on the list is too large it will loop through the remaining maps to try and find one small enough to run.
 Time between tests and simulation spawns are controlled by the keywords listed above.
 The class has three public methods :code:`process_input_tuples`, :code:`dry_run` and :code:`start` these will be gone over next.